Thomas Tuchel Profile

 |Birthplace||Krumbach, West Germany|

-Thomas Tuchel is the current manager of Premier League side Chelsea FC, and former boss of PSG, Borussia Dortmund, Mainz 05 and FC Augsburg II.
+Thomas Tuchel is the former manager of Premier League side Chelsea, PSG, Borussia Dortmund, Mainz 05 and FC Augsburg II.

 He has had a range of success over his managerial career and is known for his tactical style of play.